orchest/orchest/docs/source/getting_started/installation.rst

 <https://kubernetes.io/docs/setup/>`_.
 Any cluster should work.
 You can either pick a managed
 service by one of the certified `cloud platforms
 <https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/>`_ or create a cluster
 locally.

-Choose your operating system and Kubernetes distribution and follow the installation steps below.
+Pick your deployment environment and Kubernetes distribution and follow the installation steps below.

 .. _regular installation:

 Install ``orchest``
 -------------------
-We recommend to install Orchest on a clean cluster to prevent clashes with existing cluster-level resources.
+Even though installing Orchest on an existing cluster is fully supported, we recommend to install Orchest on a clean cluster to prevent clashes with existing cluster-level resources.
 The supported operating systems are:

 - Linux (``x86_64``)
 - `Windows Subsystem for Linux 2 <https://docs.microsoft.com/en-us/windows/wsl/about>`_ (WSL2)